Nightxx/MAEE/README.md

 # MAEE

-Source code for experiments in paper:

-Multi-Aspects Joint Optimization in Recommendation Systems: A Mixture of Aspect-Explicit-Experts Architecture

-(submitted to KDD 2022)
+Simulation code for experiments in the paper: Multi-Aspects Joint Optimization in Recommendation Systems: A Mixture of Aspect-Explicit-Experts Architecture (submitted to KDD 2022).

 Single task learning:

     -- comparison of MAEE against DNN, MOE

     -- public dataset: MovieLens 1M

     -- Visualization of expert representations

     -- Rationale analaysis of the masked attention mechanism